BigFatDuck1/simple-calculator-js/README.md

 20. C button added.
 It basically runs the function called by AddEventListener in `del()` until all the digits on the display are deleted.
 This is done with a for loop that runs for the length of the digits on the display.

 ### Memory function
-* In September 1965, CASIO releases the 14-A 001 calculator, the first desktop calculator with a memory function. *
+*In September 1965, CASIO releases the 14-A 001 calculator, the first desktop calculator with a memory function.*

+1. `memory` is a variable that stores a value and can be added to or subtracted from.
+It stores whatever is on the display by being assigned `display_value` when the `M+` or `M-` button is pressed. `MC` clear `memory` by setting it to `=0`, and `MR` shows it on the screen.